-Blocked Entire Wabash System by Sending Out Unintelligible Messages.
+Blocked Entire Wabash System by

-Chicago, May 23 .- A dispatch to the Record-Herajd from Huntington, In-

-An insane telegraph operator blocked the entire Wabash railroad system in this state for half an hour yesterday, by sending out unintelligible messages the various train dispatchers. confusion was caused and all trains had to be stopped in order to prevent accidents.
-When Chief Operator Beau-champ went out to his luncheon he left Everett Kellan in charge of the key-beard which controls all the with the system.
-Much
+Sending Out Unintelligible Messages.
+Chicago, May 23 .-- A dispatch to the Record-Herald from Huntington, Indiana, says: An insane telegraph operator blocked the entire Wabash railroad system in this state for half an hour yesterday, by sending out unintelligible messages to the various train dispatchers.
+Much confusion was caused and all trains confusion was caused and all traine had to be stopped in order to prevent accidents.
+When Chief Operator Beau-champ went out to his luncheon he left in the system. the system.